 Parks are being touted as a place to get fresh air during the coronavirus crisis, although it is recommended that you keep the same precautions: keep social distance (at least 6 feet) from others and take extra measures to protect yourself.
-At this time, all New York City parks are open.
-New York State has waived all park fees in state, local, and county parks.
-To limit your chance of encountering other people (sadly), perhaps opt for some of the largest parks in the city.
+And perhaps opt for some of the largest parks in the city.
 Here are the twelve largest parks in New York City, which are conveniently almost equally distributed by borough.

 1. Jamaica Bay Park